dom-taylor1/MPhys_EAGLE/README.md

 Code used to compute quantities from particles in the EAGLE simulations by wrapping over the relevant periodic simulation box

 ## 2) BirthDensity_example
-An example of code used to plot the EAGLE Ref-L0100N1504 simulation stellar mass-halo mass relation coloured by (log10 of the) Hydrogen number birth density and the median-subtracted quantity, with the running complete and reduced Spearman rank correlation coefficients
+An example of code used to plot the stellar mass-halo mass relation obtained from the EAGLE Ref-L0100N1504 simulation coloured by (log10 of the) Hydrogen number birth density and the median-subtracted quantity, with the running complete and reduced Spearman rank correlation coefficients